mtumilowicz/scala-http4s-zio-doobie-workshop/README.md

     * stream can raise errors
         * explicitly: `Stream.raiseError`
         * implicitly: via an exception in pure code or inside an effect
+    * `handleErrorWith` method lets us catch errors
+        * the stream will be terminated after the error and no more values will be pulled

 ## doobie
 * https://tpolecat.github.io/doobie/docs/01-Introduction.html